yonkahlon/Zenject/README.md

 Container.Bind<IBar>().ToSingle<Bar>();
 ```

 This tells Zenject that every class that requires a dependency of type Foo should use the same instance, which it will automatically create when needed.
-And similarly, any class that requires the IBar interface (like Foo) will given the same instance of type Bar.
+And similarly, any class that requires the IBar interface (like Foo) will be given the same instance of type Bar.

 ## <a id="inject-methods"></a>Inject Methods